-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan Enroll in the new Medicare health plan.
-You will automatically be disenrolled from BlueMedicare Premier Choice (PPO) when your new plan's coverage begins.

-you would like to switch om our plan to: This is what you should do: • Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from BlueMedicare Premier Choice (PPO) when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan • Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this. • You can also contact Medicare , at 1-800-MEDICARE ( 1-800-633-4227 ), 24 hours a day, seven days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048 .
-You will be disenrolled from BlueMedicare Premier Choice (PPO) when your coverage in Original Medicare begins.
+you would like to switch om our plan to: This is what you should do: • Another Medicare health plan Enroll in the new Medicare health plan between October 15 and December 7.
+You will automatically be disenrolled from BlueMedicare Preferred (PFFS) when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan between October 15 and December 7.
+You will automatically be disenrolled from BlueMedicare Preferred (PFFS) when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan Contact Customer Service and ask to be disenrolled from the plan.
+You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from BlueMedicare Preferred (PFFS) when your coverage in Original Medicare begins.